 So...
 How Safe Is Slovenia Really?

-- Weather - Slovenia has continental climate, characterized by cold winters and warm summers.
-However, at the coastal areas of the country there is pleasant submediterranean climate.
+- Weather - Slovenia has a continental climate, characterized by cold winters and warm summers.
+However, in the coastal areas of the country there is a pleasant submediterranean climate.
 Average temperatures range from are -2° in January to 21° in July.